Piracy off the coast of Somalia: 2007

 In October 2007, Somali pirates hijacked a North Korean cargo ship in the Dai Hong Dan incident.
 Somali pirates took the North Korean sailors hostage, prompting the United States to come to its aid—an uncommon occurrence between both nations at the time.
-A U.S. Naval vessel, the USS James E. Williams, assisted North Korean sailors reclaim their ship.
+A U.S. Naval vessel, the USS James E. Williams, assisted North Korean sailors in reclaiming their ship.
 Three Somali pirates and six North Korean sailors were wounded during the operation.
 The U.S. was thanked by North Korea for its help shortly afterwards.